nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 initialpop = initial_population(query, popsize)
 >>> ["ABCDCABABA","AABCBCBADA", ...]
 ```
-Next, we apply fitness function to calculate fitness score of each individuals to our environment, characters should be bagged, and rank them to select parents for the next generation.

 ### 2) calculate fitness score
-xxx
+Next, we apply fitness function to calculate fitness score of each individuals to our environment: characters should be bagged.
+To enforce this environment to our individuals, two rules will be applied
 ```python
 def rankPopulation(charlist, popsize):
 	population = []